stacksjs/better-dx/README.md

 # better-dx

-This is a collection of development dependencies you may use to kick-start your next JS/TS package.
+All the development dependencies you need.

 ## Features